SyedMuhammadAli/Twitter-Graph-Analysis/README.md

 •	Account is connection to hashtags they mentioned.

-A sample graph using the aforementioned topology is shown in figure 1.

 Data Extraction:

 After the data was extracted using scrap\_twitter.py we used gt.py to extract, transform, and load the data into Tweet, Node, and Edge classes that we created to effectively manage data for further processing.
 The format of the data extracted by scrap\_twitter.py was as follows: